mihhail-lapushkin/grunt-css-url-embed/README.md

 For example: `'5 MB'`, `'30 KB'`, `'300 B'`.

+#### include
+Type: `Array` of image urls

+Default: null

+Excludes any images that are not explicitly defined in the include array.

 ### Excluding URLs manually

 You can mark certain URLs to be skipped by this task using the `/* noembed */` comment.